(Also known as a Fractured Humerus, Broken Humerus)

 What is a supracondylar fracture?

-A supracondylar fracture is a condition characterized by a break in the upper arm bone (humerus – figure 1) just above the elbow joint.
+A supracondylar fracture is a relatively uncommon condition involving a break in the upper arm bone (humerus – figure 1) just above the elbow joint.

 Figure 1 – Relevant Anatomy for a Supracondylar Fracture